tiny kitchen space-saving struggles

 So, how can one maximize the space?
 There is a technology that can make the blind corner cabinet much better than a traditional lazy Susan magic corner shelving.

 This shelf unit is installed in a blind corner area and is operated like a pull-out shelf.
 In a single action, the shelves on the unit all pull out together.
-Compared to a lazy Susan, this unit is very easy to utilize and access.
+Compared to a lazy Susan, this unit is easy to utilize and access.

 Breakfast Bar rather than a dining table